robertsosinski/couch-client/README.markdown

     person.rev # => "1-6665e6330ba75e757ce1f6d793305d67"

     # A document's attachments
-    # NOTE: This will be an CouchClient::AttachmentList, and attachments will be CouchClient::Attachment objects
+    # NOTE: This will be a CouchClient::AttachmentList, and attachments will be CouchClient::Attachment objects
     person.attachments # => {"plain.txt"=>{"content_type"=>"text/plain", "revpos"=>2, "length"=>406, "stub"=>true}}